IBM/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 **env.bastion.access.pass** | The password to the bastion's admin user.
 If using root, make<br /> pass and root_pass vars the same. | cH4ngeM3!
 **env.bastion.access.root_pass** | The root password for the bastion.
 If using root, make<br /> pass and root_pass vars the same. | R0OtPa$s!
 **env.bastion.options.dns** | Would you like the bastion to host the DNS information for the<br /> cluster?
 True or False.
 If false, resolution must come from<br /> elsewhere in your environment.
 Make sure to add IP addresses for<br /> KVM hosts, bastion, bootstrap, control, compute nodes, AND api,<br /> api-int and *.apps as described [here](https://docs.openshift.com/container-platform/4.8/installing/installing_bare_metal/installing-bare-metal-network-customizations.html) in section "User-provisioned<br /> DNS Requirements" Table 5.
 If True this will be done for you in<br /> the dns and check_dns roles. | True
-**env.bastion.options.openvpn** | Do you want to setup OpenVPN on your bastion?
-True or False. | True **env.bastion.options.load<br />balancer.on_bastion** | Would you like the bastion to host the load balancer (HAProxy) for the cluster?<br /> True or False (boolean).<br /> If false, this service must be provided elsewhere in your environment, and public and<br /> private IP of the load balancer must be<br /> provided in the following two variables. | True
+**env.bastion.options.load<br />balancer.on_bastion** | Would you like the bastion to host the load balancer (HAProxy) for the cluster?<br /> True or False (boolean).<br /> If false, this service must be provided elsewhere in your environment, and public and<br /> private IP of the load balancer must be<br /> provided in the following two variables. | True
 **env.bastion.options.load<br />balancer.public_ip** | (Only required if env.bastion.options.loadbalancer.on_bastion is True).
 The public IPv4<br /> address for your environment's loadbalancer. api, apps, *.apps must use this. | 192.168.10.50
 **env.bastion.options.load<br />balancer.private_ip** | (Only required if env.bastion.options.loadbalancer.on_bastion is True).
 The private IPv4 address<br /> for your environment's loadbalancer. api-int must use this. | 10.24.17.12